Cryru/Emotion/README.md

 - OpenGL ES 3 or OpenGL 3.3 Core
 - GLSL 300 es support required on Windows and Linux, GLSL 300 on MacOS
-  - GL_ARB_gpu_shader5 support, if the extension is missing then GLSL 400 support is required on Windows
+  - GL_ARB_gpu_shader5 support, if the extension is missing then GLSL 400 support is required on Windows and Linux
   - Dynamically uniform expression support required.

 #### Linux